-Theo Stubbs is the Digital Librarian at Leeds Arts University.
+Theo Stubbs is the Head of Academic Services at the University of Huddersfield.
 From 2016 – 2020 he held various roles at Imperial College London, and this included working for the UKRR project during its final stages as a project before being taken on by the British Library.
 This work was primarily reporting and some research into the viability of an extension of the principles into monographs.

 Dani Tschirren is Deputy Director of the Zentral- und Hochschulbibliothek Luzern.